About

 Barred Owl by Gareth Rasberry on wikimedia

-It’s not for nothing that born naturalists move among us.
+It’s not for nothing that born naturalists live among us.
 Such people have always been humanity’s ambassadors of the Wild.
 In tribal times – almost the entirety of human history – they performed crucial gaiacentric functions within their cultures, whether as knowledge keepers, way finders, story tellers, visionaries or even shamans.
 In modern times, born naturalists are sometimes called nature lovers but rarely are they called to vocation; and while tolerated in Western society, they are seldom much heeded, much less widely celebrated.

 This must now change.
 Ask yourself.
 Who better than the born naturalist to break trail to a situated, Pandoracenean understanding of human self-interest?
 Who better than the naturalist artist, educator and writer to sustain the societal conversation that must set the stage for Gaian reconciliation?
 And come to that, who better than the naturalist philosopher and poet to feel their way to the life-affirming story that must sooner or later supplant our current toxic narrative now coming to an end?